 ADMISSION PROCEDURES AND REQUIREMENTS

 Students are admitted into the program only once each year.
 The program will typically start in summer session and complete at the end of the following spring semester.
 Admission to the Surgical Technology Program is by special application only.
-Special application forms are available from the Science/Math/Technology Division Office and the College website.
+Special application forms are available from the Science, Technology, Engineering, and Math (STEM) Division Office and the College website.
 See application for submission dates.
 Applicants who have previously applied, and wish to reapply, must submit new application materials.
 Selection of students is based on criteria approved by the Skyline College Administration and con sis tent with State regulations.
 For further information on the Surgical Technology Program, please call 738-4221 or 738-4470.

 Admission to the Surgical Technology Program requires the following minimum entrance requirements:

 - High school diploma or GED

 - Human Anatomy equivalent to BIOL 250